Fireworks

 In the autumn of 1650, the Reverend Gabriel Druillettes, a Jesuit missionary, became the first white man known to have visited Weirs Beach.
 In 1652 an expedition sent by the colonial Governor Endicott of the Massachusetts Bay Colony, and guided by Native Americans Pontanham (“The Trapper”) and Ponbakin (“The Arrow Maker”), followed the Shad’s migration trail of water in reverse, discovering Lake Winnipesaukee upon arriving at Weirs Beach on August 1.
 Endicott Rock was then carved with the initials of the explorers to mark the northern boundary of the colony.
 The rock is still there today, protected by a monument dedicated on August 1, 1892.

 Long forgotten, the rock was rediscovered in 1833 when the Weirs Channel was being dredged to allow the Lake’s first steamer, the Belknap, as well as other large craft, to pass between Lake Winnipesaukee and Paugus Bay.
-(The steamer Belknap was 96′ long, had a beam of 17′, and a top speed of only 6 mph.
-Belknap County was named in 1842 after the Reverend Jeremy Belknap, of Dover, the “first historian of New Hampshire”.)
+The steamer Belknap was 96′ long, had a beam of 17′, and a top speed of only 6 mph.
+It was so slow because it was so heavy, carrying a brick furnace around its crude boilers.
+The steamer carried no passengers, only freight, during its brief existence.
+It wrecked on Steamboat Island in October, 1841.
+Belknap County was named in 1842 after the Reverend Jeremy Belknap, of Dover, the “first historian of New Hampshire”.

 In 1833 the channel was perhaps twice as wide as its current width, but relatively shallow.
 Only the east side of the channel was dredged*.
 Rather than being removed, the dredgings were dumped in the center of the channel, creating a barrier down its middle, with a deep, dredged eastern side, and a shallow, western side.
 It was not until 1938 that the shallow western side was completely filled in to expand Endicott Rock Park, and the Weirs Channel became the narrow body of water with which we are familiar today.